Skip to Content

 While terms like “extinction denial” become more common and the growing numbers of endangered and extinct species worsen every day, there are many things that you can do as an individual to help your local area.

-There are a ton of local organizations all over the world that are helping in any way they can, and a quick google search can help you find one to participate in.
+There are many local organizations worldwide that are helping in any way they can, and a quick Google search can help you find one to participate in.

 Bumble Bee